-Having mitigated the effect of outliers, we saw that certain gene pairs correlated very well when genes were ranked by their expression changes (see Fig. [fig:genetic_interactions]).
-We generated all pairwise correlations between transcriptomes and we weighted the correlations by the number of genes that participated in the correlation (that were not outliers) divided by the total number of genes detected in all samples.
+We saw that certain gene pairs correlated very well when genes were ranked by their expression changes (see Fig. [fig:genetic_interactions]).
+We were able to identify a strong positive interaction between egl-9 and rhy-1.
+The transcriptomes for these genes consisted of 1487 and 1816 significantly altered genes respectively and the overlap between both transcriptomes was extensive.
+On the other hand, none of the primary correlations between hif-1 and its controlling genes were negative.
+We were unable to definitively determine the reason for behind this.
+The overlap between hif-1 and all other genes was relatively small, and each overlap involved different sets of genes, which suggests that we did not sequence deeply enough to identify the nature of these positive interactions.
+See SI A for an exhaustive analysis of the expected and observed correlation between each gene pair in this circuit respectively.
+Next, we generated all pairwise correlations between transcriptomes and we weighted the correlations by the number of genes that participated in the correlation (that were not outliers) divided by the total number of differentially expressed genes in either transcriptome.
 The regression slopes recapitulated a network with three ‘modules’: A control module, a responder module and an uncorrelated module (see Fig. [fig:heatmap]).
-We were able to identify a strong positive interaction between egl-9 and rhy-1.
-Part of the reason for this lies in the fact that the transcriptomes for these genes consisted of 1487 and 1816 significantly altered genes respectively and the overlap between both genes was quite extensive.
-On the other hand, none of the primary correlations between hif-1 and its controlling genes are negative.
-We suspect that this is a result of the profound control that hif-1 exerts on egl-9 and rhy-1.
-See SI A and B for an exhaustive analysis of the expected and observed correlation between each gene pair in this circuit respectively.

 Top: Heatmap showing pairwise regression values between all single mutants.
 Bottom: Correlation network drawn from the diagram.
 Edge width is directly proportional to the regression value.

 Previous work in the hypoxia pathway has found extensive feedback loops in this pathway.
 Using the same genetic formalism as above, we realized that due to the fine-grained nature of interactomes, we can use them to measure two regulatory interactions of opposite sign simultaneously in a single gene pair.
-Consider a system in which an arbitrary gene A activates a gene B, which in turn blocks a gene C. Each gene X has a specific transcriptome {X}.Under this system, B and C should have transcriptomes that are negatively correlated.
-If C activates A, then knocking out B should augment expression of C, which should in turn increase expression of A. However, knocking out C should lead to less A, which in turn will lead to less B. Under this thought experiment, suppose that we know the specific transcriptomes associated with A, B and C:{A}, {B}, {C}.
-Then it must be the case that the genetic knockout of B must have a perturbed transcriptomes {A2},{B0},{C2}.
-On the other hand, knocking out C must lead to the perturbed transcriptomes {A0},{B0},{C0}.
-Now, if we were able to correlate each specific transcriptome between correlations, we would find that the specific transcriptomes associated with A and C are anti-correlated; whereas the specific transcriptome associated with B is correlated between both genotypes.
 This should lead to a characteristic X pattern in the ranked data.
-Although in this particular example the cross is due to feedback loops, it is important to point out that there are other patterns that could generate crosses (see Fig [fig:xpattern]).
+Such cross patterns could be indicative of loops (see Fig [fig:xpattern]).

 Top: A feedback loop can generate transcriptomes that are both correlated and anti-correlated.
 Bottom: hif-1 transcriptome correlated to the rhy-1 transcriptome.
 Green large points are inliers to the first regression.
 Red small points are outliers to the first regression.
 Only the red small points were used for the secondary regression.
 Blue lines are representative samples of the primary bootstrapped regression lines.
 Orange lines are representative samples of the secondary bootstrapped regression lines.